Escalation paths

 Demo

-Supply chain reference workflow
+Supply chain in action

 Supply chain applies this solution to a realistic agent payment workflow, with approved payments, review paths, and blocked requests visible from request to settlement.